percona/pmm/docs/using/interface.md

 There are two ways to open the dashboard search page.
 (Each takes you to the same search screen.)

-- Click the {{icon.search}} icon in the main menu.
+- Click the <i class="uil uil-search"></i> icon in the main menu.
-- Click the dashboard name in the navigation bar (top row, to the right of the {{icon.apps}} icon).
+- Click the dashboard name in the navigation bar (top row, to the right of the <i class="uil uil-apps"></i> icon).
 (To search within the current folder, click the folder name instead of the dashboard name.)

 ![!Search dashboards by name](../_images/PMM_Home_Dashboard_Search.jpg)